sujithacherukuthota/FINAL-PROJECT/project-report.md

 **Dataset Overview**

-This dataset offers a comprehensive look at school shooting incidents in the United States.
-It is designed to provide educators, policymakers, and researchers with detailed information to analyze the trends, circumstances, and outcomes of these tragic events.
+This dataset provides a comprehensive view of school shooting incidents in the United States.
+It is intended to give educators, policymakers, and academics with thorough information for analyzing the trends, circumstances, and results of these unfortunate incidents.

 **Sheets in the Dataset**